omar94khan/RPS/README.md

  ```
 {
     "FinanceAmount": 2400,                        // Same as above
-    "ProfitRate": 0.05,                           // This signifies the rate at which the client will be charged a profit each month.
-Format = annualized profit rate as a decimal.
+    "ProfitRate": 5,                              // This signifies the rate at which the client will be charged a profit each month.
+Format = annualized profit rate as a percentage.
     "TenorMonths": 12,                            // Same as above
     "PayDay": 28,                                 // Same as above
     "DisbursementDate": "20251202",               // Same as above